GMX Referral Code: milk for 10% Off Fees

 But you need to have enough margin to secure the trade.
 Margin works like collateral.

 Let’s say Bitcoin goes up by 10%.
 You’re really making 200% because you’re using 20x leverage.
 Here’s the other side of the equation.
-If Bitcoin goes down by just 5%, you’ll lose your margin with the same 20x trade.
+If Bitcoin drops by 5%, you’ll lose your margin with the same 20x trade.
 The exchange can liquidate (sell) your remaining margin to cover the bad bet.

 Yeah, you can lose your entire investment — and it can happen quicker than you can pop the top on a bottle of champagne to celebrate your ingenious trading strategy.